srinivasbangaru31/k8s/intro.md

 3. **Decoupling**: Applications don’t need to know about individual Pods; they just communicate with the Service.
 4. **Scalability**: Easily scale your application up or down without affecting clients.
 5. **Flexibility**: Different Service types allow you to expose your application in various ways (internally, externally, or to specific endpoints).

 ---

-### How Services Work:
-1. **Selector**: A Service uses a `selector` to identify the Pods it should route traffic to.
-For example, if the selector is `app: my-app`, the Service will route traffic to all Pods with the label `app: my-app`.
-2. **Endpoints**: Kubernetes automatically creates an `Endpoints` object that lists the IPs and ports of the Pods matching the selector.
-3. **kube-proxy**: The `kube-proxy` component running on each node ensures that the Service IP is reachable and routes traffic to the correct Pods.

----